-The Dean of Special Education Compliance, Marissa Russo, is responsible for assisting Ivy Academia in meeting the needs of Students with Individual Education Plans (IEPs) and Students with 504 Plans.
+The Special Education Coordinator, Jess Comer, is responsible for assisting Ivy Academia in meeting the needs of Students with Individual Education Plans (IEPs) and Students with 504 Plans.

 Students with Individual Education Plans: Upon initial enrollment, parents must submit a copy of their student’s most recent IEP.
 The IEP will be examined prior to the start of the school year.
 It must be implemented to the best of Ivy’s ability with existing resources.
 If it is determined that changes need to be made to the IEP to better meet the needs of the student, an IEP will be arranged within 30 days of enrollment.
 Ivy is a member of the LAUSD Special Education Local Plan Area (SELPA) and is subject to its policies and procedures.

 Students with Section 504 Plans: Upon initial enrollment, parents must submit a recent copy of their child’s Section 504 plan to be distributed to the teachers.
 It is a legal requirement of teachers and administrators to make sure that students receive all educational accommodations as indicated in the 504 plan.
 504 plans are to be reviewed and updated at least every three years or as is needed.
 The Special Education Department at each campus is responsible for monitoring this process.